 1Password doesn't just meet security standards, it exceeds them.
 At its core lies a dual-key encryption model: Your master password combines with a unique, 128-bit secret key, both required to unlock your vault.
 This additional secret key layer makes brute-force attacks virtually impossible

-On top of that, every piece of data is secured with AES-GCM-256, reinforced by PBKDF2-HMAC-SHA256 key derivation to resist relentless guessing attempts. .
-All encryption occurs end to end—meaning your data is scrambled before leaving your device, and only you can decrypt it.
+On top of that, every piece of data is secured with AES-GCM-256, reinforced by PBKDF2-HMAC-SHA256 key derivation to resist relentless guessing attempts.
+All encryption occurs end-to-end — meaning your data is scrambled before leaving your device, and only you can decrypt it.

 1Password also layers in modern security conveniences: